 Le Roy is a very small village located in the state of New York.
 With a population of 4,288 people and two constituent neighborhoods, Le Roy is the 356th largest community in New York.
-Le Roy has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Le Roy has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Le Roy is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Le Roy is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Le Roy is a village of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Le Roy who work in office and administrative support (12.46%), sales jobs (8.78%), and food service (7.93%).
+There are especially a lot of people living in Le Roy who work in office and administrative support (11.89%), management occupations (7.79%), and sales jobs (7.38%).

-The per capita income in Le Roy in 2010 was $26,584, which is middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $106,336 for a family of four.
+The per capita income in Le Roy in 2010 was $25,234, which is lower middle income relative to New York, and upper middle income relative to the rest of the US.
+This equates to an annual income of $100,936 for a family of four.
 However, Le Roy contains both very wealthy and poor people as well.

 The people who call Le Roy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Le Roy residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Le Roy include Irish, Italian, English, and Polish.